-- 1 In the color control area of the toolbox, double-click one of the following: - Foreground color swatch
+- 1 In the color control area of the toolbox, double-click one of the following: - Main color swatch

-Background color swatch
+• Secondary color swatch

-- Click the Models tab - o . - 3 Choose a color model from the Model list box. - 4 Click Options, choose Color viewers, and click a color viewer. - 5 Move the color slider. - 6 Click a color in the color selection area.
+- Choose a color model from the Color model list box. - Choose a color viewer from the Color viewers list box. - Move the color slider. - Click a color in the color selection area.